jeff121271/NerfAVR/README.md

 Project structure:

-src
-  general
-    Contains main.c and any files that don't fit into a specific slot. drivers
+general: Contains main.c and any files that don't fit into a specific slot.

-    Contains driver definitions.
-Or will, anyway. hal
+drivers: Contains driver definitions.
+Or will, anyway.

-    Hardware abstraction layer.
-Will be used for things like register manipulation. os
+hal: Hardware abstraction layer.
+Will be used for things like register manipulation.

-    "Operating System", in very dubious quotes.
+os: "Operating System", in very dubious quotes.
 Defines a very primitive scheduler of sorts that I'm looking for an excuse to use.